Wild Geese GAA: History

-The club was established in 1888 by Patrick Archer making it one of the oldest in Dublin.
-Other GAA clubs in the surrounding area at the time would have been the Garristown Liberators and Magh go Bragh of Naul.
-The club in Oldtown was called Wild Geese to commemorate those Irish who had travelled abroad to serve in the militaries of other countries.
+The club was established in 1888.
+Other GAA clubs in the surrounding area at the time included the Garristown Liberators and Magh go Bragh of Naul.
+The club in Oldtown was called Wild Geese to commemorate those who left Ireland to serve in the militaries of other countries.

 Royal Irish Constabulary records show that the club had 40 members in 1889 and 1890 meeting in Oldtown and Ballyboghill.
-P. Mahon was secretary and treasurer at the time and E. Gorman was captain.
 Wild Geese were one of nineteen clubs represented at Charles Stewart Parnells funeral in 1891.
-In 1893 P. Sutton attended the Dublin county boards annual convention as the club's delegate on 19 March.
-However in 1896 the club's name is missing from a list of those affiliated to the county board suggesting the club may have disbanded sometime between 1893-1896.
-In 1906 the nearest club to Oldtown was Naul but the club was affiliated along with Naul and Garristown in 1911 and again in 1915 and for the 1924-1925 season with the club disbanding once again.
+In 1893, a representative of the club attended the Dublin county boards annual convention as the club's delegate on 19 March.
+However, in 1896 the club's name is missing from a list of those affiliated to the county board suggesting the club may have disbanded sometime between 1893 and 1896.
+In 1906 the nearest club to Oldtown was Naul but the club was affiliated along with Naul and Garristown in 1911 and again in 1915 and for the 1924–1925 season with the club disbanding once again.